UCAR-SEA/sea-website/docs/iss/2026/index.md

 We welcome any abstracts related to improvements in scientific software, particularly those focused on the following topics:

-- Use of AI in software design
+- Use of AI in software development
 - Collaborative efforts spanning groups within institutions
 - Writing code that is easy for new contributors to understand
 - Better practices for writing and maintaining documentation